The Ecosystem Project

 We launched The Ecosystem Project as a joint venture between Sierra Learning Solutions and NextWAVE Innovation, driven by one big question: How do you create real change in a world that’s more complex, connected, and interdependent than ever?

 Too often, well-intentioned efforts fail because they overlook the deep structures, hidden dynamics, and resistant forces within systems.
-Over the past two years, we’ve worked alongside leaders, facilitators, and change agents to develop and refine a method that works with complexity rather than against it—bringing clarity to tangled systems and designing interventions that actually stick.
+Over the past two years, we’ve worked alongside leaders, facilitators, and change agents to refine a method that works with complexity rather than against it—bringing clarity to tangled systems and designing interventions that actually stick.

 Who We Work With